 Extra Creamy Hummus: add an extra tablespoon of oil.

 In my area, tahini is not easily found, so I used toasted sesame flour.
-The hummus turns out slightly thicker, but the flavor is authentic.
+The hummus is slightly denser, but the flavor is authentic.

-You can make the cream more velvety by mixing the flour with 1 tablespoon of oil to create a mini-tahini,
+You can make the cream smoother by mixing the flour with 1 tablespoon of oil to create a mini-tahini,

 or by adding a drizzle of oil while blending.